 Since a large portion of today’s SoCs include an embedded software component, this new governmental SBOM requirement suggests SoC developers should be managing the unified platform SBOM/HBOM as part of the development life cycle, and in some cases delivering with the final product shipment to facilitate traceability and threat detection in the target system integration.

-The U.S. government has started two important initiatives with the CHIPS and Science Act and Executive Order 14028.
-The CHIPS Act will revitalize U.S.-based semiconductor manufacturing to secure the domestic semiconductor supply chain and mitigate concerns with national security related designs, while Executive Order 14028 enforces software development practices that reduce the likelihood of cyberattacks.
+The CHIPS Act has already begun revitalizing U.S.-based semiconductor manufacturing.
+It has helped secure the domestic semiconductor supply chain and mitigate concerns with national security related designs.
+It also built upon Executive Order 14028, which enforced software development practices that guard against cyberattacks.

 Software needs hardware to run and understanding the interdependence of software and hardware is important.
 By applying the SBOM mandate to the entire system on a chip (SoC) manifest with a unified software/hardware BOM, we can help to ensure that the best practices outlined in the Executive Order will be applied to the entire component tree for a given SoC.

 This is something that many companies have started to adopt anyway, independent of any government initiative.
-Although, Executive Order 14028 now mandates this as a requirement to be able to engage in DoD software development projects.
-One could argue that without a complete BOM to reflect the full set of software and hardware components in an SoC, we’re not fully addressing provenance and security issues in the design.
+One could argue that without a complete BOM to reflect the full set of software and hardware components in an SoC, we are not fully addressing provenance and security issues in the design.

 Leverage CHIPS Funding With Methodics IPLM

 Methodics IPLM provides a scalable IP lifecycle management platform that tracks IP and its metadata across projects, providing end-to-end traceability, and facilitating IP reuse.
-With a tool such as Methodics IPLM in hand, companies can setup the infrastructure called for by the CHIPS Act and smooth the transition to state-of-the-art U.S.-based semiconductor manufacturing.
+With Methodics IPLM in their tool suite, companies can setup the infrastructure called for by the CHIPS Act and smooth the transition to state-of-the-art, U.S.-based semiconductor manufacturing.